primefaces/primefaces/docs/14_0_0/components/cache.md

 ## Getting Started with Cache
-A cache store is required to use the cache component, two different providers are supported as cache implementation; Default (org.primefaces.cache.DefaultCacheProvider based on ConcurrentHashMap), EHCache 2 (org.primefaces.cache.EHCacheProvider), EHCache 3 (org.primefaces.cache.EHCache3Provider) and Hazelcast (org.primefaces.cache.HazelcastCacheProvider).
+A cache store is required to use the cache component, two different providers are supported as cache implementation; Default (org.primefaces.cache.DefaultCacheProvider based on ConcurrentHashMap), EHCache 2 (org.primefaces.cache.EHCacheProvider), EHCache 3 (org.primefaces.cache.EHCache3Provider).

 Provider is configured via a context-param.